Tutorials

 Watch a screencast of exporting from Onshape

 I already mentioned Onshape.
-This is 3D CAD software that runs entirely in your browser, so you don't have to install anything.
-In terms of use, it is comparable to, for example, Fusion360 or SolidWorks.
-Onshape is free to use as long as you don't mind your designs being publicly accessible.
-You must create an account to gain access.
-I have created a public document with the Hammer connection.
-You can find it here: Hammer connection Onshape model Click on the link to view it in 3D.
-If you want to adjust the settings (parameters) of the model for a different material thickness, you must create an Onshape account .
-You can then clone the model so that it appears in your own account.
-You can then adjust anything you want.
+This is 3D cad software that runs entirely in your browser, so you don't have to install anything.
+It is comparable to Fusion360 or SolidWorks, for example.
+You can use Onshape for free as long as you don't mind your designs being publicly accessible.
+You do have to create an account to get access.
+I created a public document using the Hammer connection.
+You can find it here: Hammer ConnectionOnshape model Click on the link to view it in 3D.
+If you want to change the settings (parameters) of the model for a different material thickness you need to create an Onshape account.
+Then you can clone the model so that it is in your own account.
+Then you can adjust anything you want.

-Adjust the parameters
+Adjusting the parameters

-In the Feature list (left) you see three variables (with the x icon):
+In the Feature list (left), you see three variables (with the x icon):

 • tenon-sheet-thickness